gaois/GeoNames2Sql/README.md

 ## Status

 This application addresses the minimum requirements of the Gaois research group.
 It is not, as yet, comprehensive for all other use cases.
 The output data set includes tables for (1) GeoNames, (2) alternate names, and (3) country info.
 There is not at this time provision for feature codes, admin codes, time zones and the other reference lists included in the full GeoNames data set as these items fall outside the scope of our requirements.
-These items may be included in the future, if the need arises, and we also welcome PRs from other users.
+These items may be included in the future, if the need arises, and we also welcome pull requests from other users.

 ## Installation and setup